julzaza/wildwitchherbs/_posts/2025-07-03-witchs-garden-plants-of-power.md

 ## 10 Culturally Rooted Witchy Herbs

 These herbs got stories to tell.
-Their roots go deep.
+They go way back.

 ---